microsoftgraph/microsoft-graph-docs/api-reference/beta/api/outlookuser-post-tasks.md

 ## Response

 If successful, this method returns `201 Created` response code and [outlookTask](../resources/outlooktask.md) object in the response body.

+In case of failure, you may be introduced with an error `403 Unauthorized` or `400 Bad Request`:
+* `403 Unauthorized`: May be produced by an incorrect or missing permission.
+Please refer to section *Permissions*.
+* `400 Bad Request`: May be produced if you lack a delegate permission to create task for other users.
+Please refer to section *Permissions*.

 ## Example
 ##### Request